Navigating the Shift: A Comparative Analysis of Web Search and Generative AI Response Generation: Introduction

 \section{Introduction}

 The paradigm of information retrieval is undergoing its most significant transformation in decades.
 For years, users seeking information online have turned to search engines like Google, which act as gateways to a curated list of web documents.
 This process, governed by the principles of Search Engine Optimization (SEO), requires users to actively scan, evaluate, and synthesize information from multiple sources.
-The recent advent of generative AI-powered answer engines, such as OpenAI's GPT-4, Anthropic's Claude, and Perplexity AI, promises a radical alternative: delivering direct, synthesized answers to user queries.
+The recent advent of generative AI-powered answer engines promises a radical alternative: delivering direct, synthesized answers to user queries.

 While this shift offers unprecedented convenience, it also raises critical questions about the underlying mechanics and biases of this new information ecosystem.
-How do the answers provided by these generative AI services fundamentally differ from the results of a traditional web search?
+How do the answers provided by generative AI services fundamentally differ from the results of a traditional web search?
 The answer lies not just in the presentation, but in the provenance, typology, and recency of the sources they consult, as well as the intrinsic knowledge acquired during their Large Language Model (LLM) pre-training phase.
 Pre-training on vast, static web corpora creates a latent knowledge base that may prioritize established information over fresh content and influence which external sources are deemed necessary to cite for a given query.